Important Update: Effective January 1st, 2025, you MUST visit the Consulate General in Lagos at least twice during the immigrant visa process.

 For family-based visa applications:

-If you are married: Your original marriage certificate and a photocopy.
+If you are married: Your original marriage certificate.

 If you or your spouse were previously married: Your original divorce or spouse’s death certificate, and a photocopy.